Fighting a Food Coma

 How do you avoid it?

 Eat balanced meals that are lower in carbs and higher in healthy fats and protein.
-The less carbs you eat, the less carbs your body has available to make you drowsy.
+The fewer carbs you eat, the fewer carbs your body has available to make you drowsy.

 Use smaller plates.
 When people use smaller plates, they eat less food.
 When you eat less, you’re less likely to experience a food coma.